grid-line

 You will certainly target keywords with higher percentages than that, but they shouldn't be the first ones that you work with on a new list of SEO keywords.

-Finding The List of Keywords You're Already Ranking For
+Bonus Tip: Get a List of Keywords You're Already Ranking For

+Make a list of keywords that are not ranking on page 1 (that means they’re not in positions 1-10).
 If keywords are just outside the top 10 positions, improving the content is often enough to move them onto the first page.

 Lower-ranked keywords on the second and third pages may require a deeper edit to increase performance.